 Appraisers should not try to buy your item, because it would be a violation of these ethical standards.
 Most professional independent appraisers also belong to one or more of the following organizations: the International Society of Appraisers, the American Society of Appraisers or the Appraisers Association of America.

 It is also quite common for appraisers to specialize in certain categories of items, e.g. stamps, jewelry, antiques, paintings, Asian art, etc. You should be able to readily find this information on an appraiser’s website.
-Searching, not only to find an appraiser in your area, but one that is also a match in terms of your item’s category is time well spent, usually resulting in the most accurate appraisal for your art or antiques.
+Searching to find an appraiser that is a match in terms of your item's category, is time well spent, usually resulting in the most accurate appraisal for your art, antique or collectible item.

 Items may be appraised differently, according to the intended purpose of the appraisal.
 For example, insurance value is the retail value, or what would it cost today to buy a similar item.
 However, if you want to sell the item, you would need the fair market value, or what someone would pay you for the item.